zapata-engineering/orquestra-sdk/docs/guides/workflow-runs.rst

     :language: python

 Configs for remote clusters will get auto-named based on URI.
-Local ray runtime has hardcoded config name, either "local" or "ray".
+The Local ray runtime has hardcoded config names, either "local" or "ray".
-In-process runtime has also hardcoded config name, "in_process"
+In-process runtime also has a hardcoded config name, "in_process"

 Saved configs can be listed with ``list_configs()`` and retrieved with ``load()``: